atnguyen1/AdventofCode2023/README.md

 Day 3:

-brute forcing part 2 as you can iterate the valid configurations
+brute forcing part 2 as you can iterate the valid configurations <- Dumb way to do it already parsed the numbers and know the numbers next to gear, just track the gears with exactly two numbers.
+Duh.

 Day 4: